nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 {{! multiexcerpt name='translation-contribution-with-crowdin'}}

-1. Join the Nuxeo translation group of your choice at [crowdin.net/project/nuxeo](http://crowdin.net/project/nuxeo).
-Pick a language you want to translate and start by clicking &ldquo;translate&rdquo;.
+1. Join the Nuxeo translation group of your choice at [crowdin.net/profile/nuxeo](https://crowdin.com/profile/nuxeo).
+Pick a language you want to translate and start by clicking **Translate**.
 2. In the Crowdin translation view you will find all the phrases to translate to the left.
-(To view only the ones that still need translation, use the &ldquo;missing translations&rdquo; filter.)
+(To view only the ones that still need translation, use the **Untranslated** filter.)
 3. Click on a phrase you want to translate.
 You see the original phrase in the top, and a box to fill out your translation beneath.
 4. Enter the translation and by clicking **Save**, and optionally, if you're a proofreader, you can approve the translation.
 5. Contact one or several of the Crowdin project managers to [be credited for your contribution](https://github.com/nuxeo/nuxeo-platform-lang-ext/blob/master/CREDITS.txt).